Generative AI in Azure AI Solutions

 Section titled “Fine-tuning”See Customize a model with Azure OpenAI in Azure AI Foundry Models - Azure OpenAI | Microsoft Learn and related lab at Fine-tune a language model

 Select a model, your training data, and optionally your validation data.
+Model selection depends on use case like completion and chat models.
 Advanced options can be set:

 | Name | Description |